FociSolutions/Orbital/README.md

 # Demo Project

-Foci has published a sample project that exemplifies the intended usage of Orbital within a development team to allow for parallel development of the front-end and back-ends based on an OpenAPI contract.
+Foci has published a sample project that exemplifies the intended usage of Orbital within a development team to allow for parallel development of the front and backend services based on an OpenAPI contract.

 The project is available on github [here](https://github.com/FociSolutions/Orbital-Demo).